noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 Kaito-san is truly a strange person.
-He isn’t some stuck-up noble, nor does he sophisticatedly brandish his authority, he’s just straightforward, sincere, and kind....
+He isn’t some stuck-up noble, nor does he sophisticatedly brandish his authority, he’s just straightforward, sincere, and kind...
 His personality attracts and changes many people.
 Sieg, Luna, me, and the servants of the mansion...
 All of us are changing because of Kaito-san’s influence.
 And those changes aren’t in a bad way, as there are more smiles than ever before, and the whole mansion is filled with warmth and happiness...
 I